Top 5 Myths

 I encourage critical thinking.

-I am going to talk in details about security basics and about a problem of trust.
+I will talk in detail about security basics and the problem of trust.

 📰 "Use VPN to stay secure.
-Avoid unsecure connections."
+Avoid insecure connections."

-There is nothing bad in advise to secure connection, but we are talking about Android security, right?
+There is nothing bad in advice to secure connection, but we are talking about Android security, right?
 There is a little bunch of nuances related to VPN in the context of privacy.

 So, what's wrong with that?